-Distance: three lectures per week, via a desktop videoconferencing programme which is available free of charge.
-Students who are unable to join classes can download the videos and watch them at a later time.
+Distance: Three one-hour lectures per week.
+Distance students participate in the campus classes via Zoom.
+Students who are unable to join classes can watch recordings at a later time.

 Required: Duff, J. (2005).
 The Elements of New Testament Greek.
 Cambridge: Cambridge University Press.

 It is essential that students have this book.